THE PEOPLE'S FILM FESTIVAL-Breaking All The RULES–A Filmmakers Conversation

-- Tickets for Opening Night & Reception at the AMC Magic Johnson Theater (2309 Frederick Douglass Avenue /8th Avenue) May 29, 2014, MUST BE PURCHASED IN ADVANCE.
+- Tickets for Opening Night & Reception at the AMC Magic Johnson Theater (2309 Frederick Douglass Blvd.)
+June 2, 2016, MUST BE PURCHASED IN ADVANCE THROUGH TICKETBUD

 MORE ABOUT THE FESTIVAL

-The People’s Film Festival (TPFF) celebrates the power of the media when placed in the hands of the people.
-The festival features screenings from emerging producers, videographers, and filmmakers from all over the world, reflecting both traditional and avant-garde style films, with an emphasis on films that integrate multiple digital platforms using today's new media & technology.
-The People's Film Festival (TPFF) is an initiative of the People’s Media Music & Arts Foundation Inc.—a 501 (c)(3) non-profit organization whose objective is to promote awareness in independent music, media and art across the globe while encouraging those—particularly in the Harlem, New York area, to develop a greater appreciation and understanding for cultural diversity in film.
+The People’s Film Festival is an initiative of The People’s Media, Music & Arts Foundation (TPMMAF)—which is a non-profit corporation whose purpose is to promote awareness in independent music, media, and art across the globe while encouraging those—particularly in the Harlem New York area, to develop a greater appreciation and understanding for cultural diversity in film.